-Stop gap coverage provides employer’s liability insurance when it’s not included in a workers’ compensation policy.
+Stop gap coverage protects business owners from lawsuits over workplace injuries when employer’s liability insurance is not included in a workers’ comp policy in monopolistic states.

 The term stop gap coverage, or a stop gap endorsement, refers to an employer filling a gap in workers’ compensation insurance by purchasing an additional policy.